brunswick

 21 April: Berlioz arrives in Brunswick, coming from Prague

-24 April: concert conducted by Berlioz in the Ducal Theatre, including the overture Carnaval romain, the boléro Zaïde (sung by Mme Fischer-Achten), the 2nd movement of Harold in Italy, the song Le chasseur danois (sung by Fischer), and the complete Fantastic Symphony
+24 April: concert conducted by Berlioz in the Ducal Theatre, including the overture Roman Carnival, the boléro Zaïde (sung by Mme Fischer-Achten), the 2nd movement of Harold in Italy, the song Le chasseur danois (sung by Fischer), and the complete Fantastic Symphony

-towards end of month: Berlioz departs for Paris
+towards the end of the month: Berlioz departs for Paris

 14 October: Berlioz arrives in Brunswick from Paris